TheDevilspear/RAGbasedbot/README.md

 ## Project Overview

 This project implements a **Retrieval-Augmented Generation (RAG)** chatbot with document management capabilities and integrated speech-to-text (STT) and text-to-speech (TTS) functionalities.
 It allows users to upload their own documents, which are then processed, chunked, and embedded to serve as a knowledge base for the chatbot.
-The AI model leverages this context to provide accurate and relevant answers, minimizing hallucinations.
+The AI model leverages this context to provide accurate and relevant answers, as well as provide a global mode for chat in general.

 ---